-When Elihu Adams, brother of founding father and second President John Adams, dies in 1775 during the Seige of Boston, he leaves a wife and three children who needed to dissolve his estate to settle outstanding accounts.
-This is the history of how and why his widow’s petition came to be, and how the death of her husband was resolved during the birth of the nation.
-Read more about the petition.
+Elihu Adams, brother of founding father and second President John Adams, dies in 1775.
+Historic anecdotes discovered in newspapers and books paint a picture of how his widow’s petition came to be, and how the death of her husband was resolved during the birth of the nation.

 Sample of hundreds of cards finally being graded after 40 years and possibly for sale from the baseball, hockey, football, boxing, and a number of cards from non-sports categories, including Topps Civil War and Magic the Gathering collections

 1969 Mickey Mantle, sharp corners and clean but off-centered with a very slight registration shift

 Possible PSA 7 / 8

 FERRARI WORLD: pristine first year copies